steltenpower/avoid-Excel-pitfalls/README.md

 - [a research Data Management Plan template](https://srs.saxion.nl/dmp_template/)
 - My brainstorm- [ideas on getting&using data FAIR&early in happy cooperation workflows](https://github.com/search?q=user%3Asteltenpower+fair-early)

-PS, Excel is not all bad:
+Excel is not all bad if you know how to use it, plus there are nice extensions:
 - [E2D3](https://e2d3.org) (Excel to D3, where D3 stands for Data Driven Documents; aka the most used library for defining your own visualisations)
 - [Excel querying Linked Open Data cloud](https://mobile.twitter.com/kidehen/status/1248711829070774274)